• Skip to primary navigation

 • In a small bowl mix together the melted butter, garlic, soy sauce or salt, thyme, and black pepper

 • Remove the foil from the cooled seitan and place it in the baking tray.
-Brush generously with the butter garlic mix.
-Run the rice paper underwater and allow it to sit on a clean surface for about 30 seconds until it begins to soften.
+Brush generously with the butter-garlic mix.
+Run the rice paper underwater and allow it to soften for about 30 seconds.
 Place the rice paper over the roast, (it's ok if it's still a bit stiff).
-Brush the butter garlic mixture over the rice paper to stick it to the roast.
+Brush the butter and garlic mixture over the rice paper to stick it to the roast.
 The rice paper will continue to soften with the added moisture.
 Make sure it's covering the roast and stuck down.
 (It's ok if there are wrinkles and air bubbles, those will be extra crispy bits).

 Notes